Siphon880gh/devbrain/Databases - MySQL, PostgreSQL, Mongo, and ORMs/MySQL, SQLite, Sequelize, etc/MySQL/Advanced - Constraints - Foreign Keys to be explicit about table relationships.md

-Probably useless.
 You can connect lookup id's to other table's id to make the SQL database aware of the relationships.
-This does not automatically replace lookup id with another column from the other table.
-In phpMyAdmin, it does make it easier for other developers to conceptulize your table relationships because when browsing a table, its lookup id's become links that will query for the relevant record in the other table when clicked:
+This does not automatically replace lookup id with another column from the other table

+But it does make it easier for other developers to conceptualize your table relationships because when browsing a table, its lookup id's become links that will query for the relevant record in the other table upon clicking.

+The following is how to make foreign keys explicit about table relationships.

 Here is the formal definition:
 ```